McLargo/python-lessons/README.md

-Few lessons learned and common good practices, adapted to beginner, intermediate and advance.
+# python lessons

-Tests included, so it is easy to understand and to practice with them.
+During my several years working, my main programming language was python.
+I've learned much during this time, and a few lessons were learned, aside from good practices.

-### Pre-requirements
+This repository is created to group them into different levels (beginner, intermediate and advanced).
+Tests are included, so it is easy to understand and practice with them.

-TODO
+TODO: Explain repository structure and mkdocs

-### How to create documentation
+## Makefile

-`pdoc -o html --html . --force`
+`make` commands available for easy usage of mkdocs cli explained above.

-mkdocs serve -f docs/mkdocs.yml -a localhost:9999
+Run `make` or `make help` for extra support.